AdobeDocs/experience-manager-cloud-service.en/help/forms/custom-submit-action-for-adaptive-forms-based-on-core-components.md

 ---
 title: How to Create a Custom Submit Action for an Adaptive Form based on core components?
-description: Learn how to create a custom Submit Action for an Adaptive Forms to delay submission and process data before submitting it to a rest endpoint, saving to a data store, and perform other custom functions.
+description: Learn how to create a custom Submit Action for an Adaptive Forms to process data before submitting it using the customized submit action.
 feature: Adaptive Forms, Core Components
 role: User, Developer
 level: Intermediate
 ---

-# Create a custom Submit Action for Adaptive Forms (Core Components)
+# Create a custom submit action for Adaptive Forms (Core Components)

 A submit action allows users to select the destination for the data captured from a form and to define additional functionality to be executed on form submission.
 AEM form supports multiple [submit actions out-of-the-box (OOTB)](/help/forms/configure-submit-actions-core-components.md), such as sending an email or saving data to SharePoint or OneDrive.